Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 ├── requirements.txt                  <- Python package dependencies
 ```

+## Data Acquisition

+The dataset used for this app comes from Kaggle.
+To download the data, you can go to this [website](https://www.kaggle.com/rounakbanik/pokemon) and click the Download button at the top of the page.
+Note that you will need to register a Kaggle account in order to download dataset if you do not have one.

 ## Running the app

 ### 1. Initialize the database

 #### Create the database